 NW Slopes & Plains Forecast

-Friday Partly cloudy.
-Medium (50%) chance of showers, most likely in the afternoon.
-The chance of a thunderstorm in the morning and afternoon.
-Winds NE/SE 15 to 20 km/h tending N/NE during the morning then tending E/NE during the afternoon.
+Sunday Partly cloudy.
+High (70%) chance of showers, most likely in the morning and afternoon.
+The chance of a thunderstorm in the afternoon and evening.
+Winds NE/SE 15 to 25 km/h.

 NW Slopes & Plains Weather Forecasts